 As for the Timpanogos Nation they were only defending themselves, their ancestral land, their aboriginal rights, their human rights, their treaty rights, and their rights as a sovereign nation.
 But that gets left out of the conversation in Peter’s book.
 But truth-be-told very few have even heard of the Timpanogos as they have been written out of history, but they do exist and have their own story to tell.
 I give you an example:

 Some say the years leading up to the war were "complex circumstances."
 A knowing member of the Timpanogos Tribe put it succinctly when I asked if causes of the war were complex, "What choice were we given?
 To walk knee-deep in the blood of our people, or give up our sacred land and culture and accept white man's ways ... it was a matter of what's right ... our honor ... survival ...
 Why is that so complicated to understand?"

-As shocking as Peter's account is to many, I have always stood in awe and reverence of great-grandfather's courage and dedication to the truth.
-And I too believe the truth must be told regardless of what happened.
-The truth must be told before there can be much needed healing and spiritual enlightenment for those on both sides of the river that divides us.
-You know the river I speak of, the river of life.
-People say you should never swim to the other side, but your heart says do it anyway.
+As shocking as Peter's account is to many, the truth must be told before there can be much needed healing and spiritual enlightenment for those on both sides of the river that divides us.
+You know the river I speak of...the river of life.
+People say you should never cross to the other side, but your heart says do it anyway.
 On the other side you find its still the same river and rivers bank, nothing has changed but your perspective.
 But now you understand the river for you have seen it from both sides.
 Your fear of the other side disappears.
 As love vanquishes condescension and discrimination.

 Meanwhile, I hope you will lend your support to the preservation of Peter's time-honored work by purchasing our official republication of Peter Gottfredson's original version of Indian Depredations in Utah.